Time Spent in Handoff Discussions was Longer for Patients Discussed First, Regardless of Complexity

 Abstract & Commentary

-By Leslie A. Hoffman, RN, PhD, Professor Emeritus, Nursing and Clinical & Translational Science, University of Pittsburgh.
-Leslie A. Hoffman reports no financial relationships relevant to this field of study.
+By Leslie A. Hoffman, RN, PhD, Professor Emeritus, Nursing and Clinical & Translational Science, University of Pittsburgh, is Associate Editor for Critical Care Alert.

 Synopsis: Disproportionately longer time was allocated to ICU patients discussed early in attending physician handoff sessions, regardless of complexity or severity of illness.